-The following impediment was identified: strength in promoting public awareness and education concerning fair housing.
+The following impediment was identified in the city's most recent AI: "strength in promoting public awareness and education concerning fair housing".
 The city continued its commitment to promoting public awareness and education of fair housing rights to its residents by publishing HUD ad campaign posters in the city's Insight magazine.
 Insight is mailed to every housing unit (30,200+) within the city on a quarterly basis.

-During PY2023, the city retained the Fair Housing Center of Metro Detroit to conduct fair housing testing within the city's rental housing market.
+During PY2024, the city retained the Fair Housing Center of Metro Detroit to conduct fair housing testing within the city's rental housing market.
+The city also displayed large fair housing ads in its lobby all of April 2025.